MicrosoftLearning/implement-security-through-pipeline-using-devops/Instructions/Labs/APL2001_M00_Validate_Lab_Environment.md

    - Subscription Id and Name.
    - Service Principal Id (or clientId/AppId), Service Principal Key (or Password) and TenantId.
    - In **Service connection name** type **azure subs**.
-This name will be referenced in YAML pipelines when needing an Azure DevOps Service Connection to communicate with your Azure subscription.
+This name will be referenced in YAML pipelines to reference the service connection in order to access your Azure subscription.

    ![Screenshot of the Azure service connection configuration.](media/azure-service-connection.png)